norahtan/norahtan.github.io/_pages/about.md

 Related Experiences
 ------
-- I am a Student Researcher at Google Quantum AI in the summer of 2025 at Venice beach, CA hosted by Bill Huggins.
+- I was a Student Researcher at Google Quantum AI in the summer of 2025 at Venice beach, CA hosted by Bill Huggins.
 - In the spring of 2024, I was a visiting graduate student for the [Quantum Algorithms, Complexity, and Fault-Tolerance Program](https://simons.berkeley.edu/people/xinyu-tan) at the Simons Institute at UC Berkeley.
 - I was a Graduate Teaching Assistant for [Nicolas Delfosse's Quantum LDPC codes minicourse](https://www.nicolas-delfosse.com/pcmi2023) at [IAS PCMI summer school 2023](https://www.ias.edu/pcmi).
 - In the summer of 2022, I was a research intern at Alibaba Quantum Group in Seattle, WA.